thebearingedge/mini-core/README.md

 ## Motivation

-`miniCore` is not special.
-At less than 100 SLOC, the "auto-magic" is glanceable.
 In a time of "modular apps" and "reusable components", implicit dependencies are all over the place.
 If a component is reusable, it can just be plugged into your `core` so a bunch of `requires` and `imports` are eliminated.
 CommonJS and ES6 Modules are totally sweet for library authoring and distribution, but often they feel weird for application authoring.

+`miniCore` is not special.
 [This problem](https://gist.github.com/branneman/8048520) has been solved on other platforms and they do it using libraries.
-In JS land this is largely territory for full-blown frameworks, but the general technique and benefits are available in libraries.
+In JS land this has been territory for full-blown frameworks, but the general technique and benefits are not confined to them.

 [IoC](https://en.wikipedia.org/wiki/Inversion_of_control) is not new.
 [DI](https://en.wikipedia.org/wiki/Dependency_injection) is not new. `miniCore` is pretty simplistic and can be used however you like, given the methods described above.
 Ideally, the only intrusion on your code is that `_inject` declarations are required for function dependency resolution (not needed for values or functions with no arguments).
 Otherwise your code can exist as you would have (hopefully) written it without `miniCore`; modular, composable, and testable.